 CONS

-Tablets that come with touchscreen keyboards are way inferior to external keyboards.
-Touchscreens are convenient in a lot of sense, but they may not be the best option for heavy-duty tasks.
+External keyboards are far superior to tablets’ built-in touchscreen keyboards.
+While touchscreens are practical in many ways, they might not be the greatest choice for labor-intensive jobs.
 Also, are you comfortable enough to work on a screen that’s about 10 inches?
 You may need a larger one with a versatile keyboard.

 Some online learning apps may not be applicable on some tablets.
 You have to understand tablet operating systems to be able to get the right device for your virtual purpose.
 Chances are you would need a more expensive model that can provide speaker quality and stellar displays, or that with features closer to a desktop.